streamlet-dev/tributary/docs/examples/streaming/streaming.md

 # Symbolic - More Complicated Example
-Here we will construct a lazy pricer for a vanilla european option
+Here we will construct a streaming pricer for a vanilla european option

 ```python